 You're going to skip the first four chains from your hook (since those count as the first treble crochet stitch); you'll insert your hook into the fifth chain stitch.
-In the photo at left, you can see the head of my crochet hook right beside the spot where I am going to insert my hook to work the stitch.Continue to 5 of 22 below.
+In the photo at the left, you can see the head of the crochet hook right beside the spot where you will insert the hook to work the stitch.Continue to 5 of 22 below.

 05 of 22